Azure Miles Records ~ the Music of Michael Robinson

 A sacred Sanskrit text from ancient India, the Natya Shastra, attributed to Bharata, suggests that the performing arts of theater, dance and music are one.
 Jackson’s dancing prowess are on par with his singing, and his body movements are enhanced by myriad facial and ocular expressions.

 My personal favorite music of Michael Jackson came late in his career with The Jacksons, and early in his solo career.
-This includes Shake Your Body, from the Destiny album by The Jacksons; Don’t Stop ‘Til You Get Enough, Rock with You, and Off the Wall from Michael's Off the Wall album with Quincy Jones; and Human Nature and P.Y.T. from Michael's Thriller album, also with Quincy Jones.
+This includes Shake Your Body from the Destiny album by The Jacksons; Don’t Stop ‘Til You Get Enough, Rock with You and Off the Wall from Michael's Off the Wall album with Quincy Jones; Human Nature and P.Y.T. from Michael's Thriller album with Quincy Jones; Another Part of Me from the Bad Album with Quincy Jones; and Remember the Time from Michael's Dangerous album with Teddy Riley.

 While acknowledging that such comparisons may be incommensurable for some if not most, sometimes interrelations between diverse musical forms leap out for myself transcending translucent borders, and I came to the unexpected yet undeniable conclusion that if we consider Shake Your Body, Don’t Stop ‘Til You Get Enough, Rock With You, and Off the Wall (the song) as a single entity with four parts that one may listen to in sequence (these songs seem to naturally unify as one), the combined and greatly varied rhythmic pulsation and propulsion surpasses, in these core regards, works like Wagner’s Ride of the Valkyries, Part One of Stravinsky’s Rite of Spring, the first movement of Beethoven’s Fifth Symphony, the second movement of Beethoven’s Ninth Symphony, the third movement of Beethoven’s Appassionata Sonata, the Savoy recording of Charlie Parker and Dizzy Gillespie playing Cherokee, the John Coltrane Quartet playing Impressions, LA Woman by The Doors, Whole Lotta Love by Led Zeppelin, and any other rhythmically charged music I know of in the entire spectrum of Western music, possibly excepting the song Beads of Sweat recorded by Laura Nyro.
 A simple explanation for Michael’s accomplishment is that he managed to harness the full potency of his African and African American roots and innovations through a timely symbiosis with producer Quincy Jones.